Boltzmann to Landau from the Gradient Flow Perspective: Compactness of curves

-The final expression is uniformly bounded in $\epsilon$ by the assumptions (notice $2\tilde{q} + \gamma \in [0,2]$) and finite angular momentum transfer~\eqref{eq:betaint}. \end{proof} \begin{lemma}[Comparison of certain topologies against the Boltzmann metric] Let $\mu_0,\mu_1\in \mathscr{P}_2(\Rthree)$ be probability measures that are absolutely continuous with respect to Lebesgue.
-There exists a constant $C>0$ depending only on the finite angular momentum transfer~\eqref{eq:EDE} and the kinetic energy of $\mu_0$ such that the following holds: \begin{enumerate} \item In the case $\gamma\in [-2,0]$, we have
+This estimate holds in the limit $\epsilon\downarrow 0$ as well, so the measure $\mathscr{M}$ can also be disintegrated with respect to Lebesgue measure on $t\in[0,1].$ \end{proof} From now on, we take for granted that the limits in~\Cref{prop:limm} are also families in time of signed measures on $\R^6\times \Stwo$. \begin{lemma}[Comparison of certain topologies against the Boltzmann metric] Let $\mu_0,\mu_1\in \mathscr{P}_2(\Rthree)$ be probability measures that are absolutely continuous with respect to Lebesgue.
+There exists a constant $C>0$ depending only on the finite angular momentum transfer~\eqref{eq:EDE} and the second moment of $\mu_0$ such that the following holds: \begin{enumerate} \item In the case $\gamma\in [-2,0]$, we have

 for any function $\psi$ with Lipschitz semi-norm bounded by 1. \item In the case $\gamma \in [-4,-2)$, we have